General Mills

 This case shows the shift from creative execution to creative systems leadership.

-It demonstrates the ability to build operating logic around brand expression: rules, templates, workflows, approvals, and craft standards that help teams produce more without making the brand look different every week.
+The work was not only about designing social assets.
+It was about building operating logic around brand expression: rules, templates, workflows, approvals, and craft standards that helped teams produce more without making the brand feel different every week.

 Previous Case